makezurich/makezurich-hardware-intro/README.md

 See https://www.arduino.cc/en/Guide/NANO33BLESense

 ### Using onboard sensors

-> The Arduino Nano 33 BLE Sense [...] comes with a series of embedded sensors:
+The Arduino Nano BLE Sense comes with a series of embedded sensors.

->
+#### Measuring orientation in space with the LSM9DS1 IMU
-> * 9 axis inertial sensor
+[LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf) is a 9 axis inertial measuring unit (IMU).

+This IMU includes a 3D accelerometer, 3D gyroscope and 3D magnetometer.

+To use it, install the [ArduinoLSM9DS1 library](https://www.arduino.cc/en/Reference/ArduinoLSM9DS1) and check the examples.

+### Measuring
 > * humidity, and temperature sensor
 > * barometric sensor
 > * microphone